Private Ultrasound Scan Services

-Fusion Radiology provides affordable private ultrasound scan services.
-Here at Fusion we offer a fully managed Ultrasound scan services, which includes general, gynaecology, small parts, and musculoskeletal studies, giving the NHS and independent private clinicians access to technically advanced, healthcare assistance staffed ultrasound facilities on a cost-effective basis.
+Fusion Radiology provides affordable private ultrasound scan services in Luton.
+Here at Fusion we offer a fully managed Ultrasound scan services, which includes general, gynaecology, small parts, and musculoskeletal studies, giving the NHS clinicians access to technically advanced, healthcare assistance staffed ultrasound facilities on a cost-effective basis.

 Pelvic ultrasounds are non-invasive diagnostic exams that produce diagnostic images of the female pelvic organs and structures, including: the uterus, cervix, vagina, fallopian tubes and ovaries.